Skip to content

 yams search "SyncManager" --json

-Hints: - Prefer hybrid or fuzzy search for exploratory queries; narrow with exact keywords as you iterate. - Combine with –paths-only to feed subsequent yams get calls.
+Hints: - Prefer hybrid or fuzzy search for exploratory queries; narrow with exact keywords as you iterate. - Combine with –paths-only to feed subsequent yams get calls. - Session helpers (experimental): Use yams session pin|list|unpin|warm to manage hot data.
+See PROMPT docs for examples: ../PROMPT-eng.md and ../PROMPT.md

 Search for documents with advanced query capabilities.

-Options: - -l, –limit - Maximum number of results to return (default: 20) - -t, –type - Search type: keyword | semantic | hybrid (default: keyword) - -f, –fuzzy - Enable fuzzy search for approximate matching - –similarity - Minimum similarity for fuzzy search, 0.0-1.0 (default: 0.7) - –hash - Search by file hash (full or partial, minimum 8 characters) - -n, –line-numbers - Show line numbers with matches - -A, –after - Show N lines after match (default: 0) - -B, –before - Show N lines before match (default: 0) - -C, –context - Show N lines before and after match (default: 0)
+Options: - -q, –query - Provide the query as an option (useful when it starts with ‘-‘) - –stdin - Read query from standard input when no query is provided - –query-file - Read query from a file path (use ‘-’ to read from stdin) - -l, –limit - Maximum number of results to return (default: 20) - -t, –type - Search type: keyword | semantic | hybrid (default: hybrid) - -f, –fuzzy - Enable fuzzy search for approximate matching - –similarity - Minimum similarity for fuzzy search, 0.0-1.0 (default: 0.7) - –hash - Search by file hash (full or partial, minimum 8 characters) - -n, –line-numbers - Show line numbers with matches - -A, –after - Show N lines after match (default: 0) - -B, –before - Show N lines before match (default: 0) - -C, –context - Show N lines before and after match (default: 0)

 Description: - Supports both exact keyword searches and fuzzy approximate matching. - Fuzzy search uses BK-tree indexing for efficient similarity matching with configurable thresholds. - Full-text search with FTS5 indexing provides fast document content queries with robust special character handling. - Hash search allows finding documents by their SHA256 hash (full 64-character hash or partial prefix). - Automatic fallback: if FTS5 query fails (due to special characters), automatically falls back to fuzzy search. - Robust query sanitization handles special characters like hyphens, quotes, and operators (e.g., “PBI-6”, “task 4-“). - JSON output includes relevance scores, execution times, and content snippets. - Searches document names, content, tags, and metadata fields. - Auto-detects hash format: if query looks like a hash (8-64 hex chars), automatically searches by hash. - Verbosity control: concise output by default, detailed output with –verbose flag.